 The construction contract for Phase One of the shared path and the Village intersection improvements has been awarded to United Civil Construction.
-Traffic management will be in place during this time.
+Traffic management will be in place, and Phase One is expected to be complete by May 2022.

 Detailed design is underway for the next section of the shared path (Phase Two) and construction is planned to start under the next Long-Term Plan (2021-2024), pending funding approval.
 Phase Two continues from the end of Phase One (80m past Estuary Drive) through to Mangawhai Central and includes a boardwalk running alongside the causeway.